Reviews You Can Rely On

 Why Trust GearLab

 This review is brought to you by our experts Amber King and Zach Lovell.
 Amber has been writing and taking professional photos for gear reviews for over seven years, writing and testing for 25+ different categories.
-Using a Canon EOS 7D, she has specialized in outdoor photos and product shots.
+Using her trusty Canon, she has specialized in outdoor photos and product shots.
 Zach has worked in product testing and photography for over a decade.
-Specializing in outdoors photography, Zach's photos have appeared in many publications (both in print and online), such as Alpinist Magazine and the American Alpine Journal.
+Specializing in outdoor photography, Zach's photos have appeared in many publications (both in print and online), from local to national to international publications.
 Amber and Zach both have strong opinions on tripods and regularly use them in their line of work.

 These tripods come in many different shapes and sizes.
 Are you...